Nonperturbative electromagnetic nonlinearities, n-photon reflectors, and Fock-state lasers based on deep-strong coupling of light and matter: Light emission in the deep-strong coupling regime

 \section{Light emission in the deep-strong coupling regime}

-While the nonlinearity perspective is largely based on the known spectrum of DSC systems, we now use this intuition to develop the main new results of this paper.
 Specifically, we study how light emission is modified by these photonic quasiparticles.
 Unlike most studies of light emission with photonic quasiparticles (reviewed for example in \cite{rivera2020light}), here we look at the unique modifications coming from the nonlinear properties.
 Consider an external qubit (denoted `em', for emitter) coupled to this DSC photon.
 The exact form of the coupling depends on the circuit implementation.
 To keep the discussion concrete, we will consider a simple coupling Hamiltonian of the type

 which couples the emitter directly to the DSC photon.
 Regarding the assumed form of the Hamiltonian, we note that our conclusions are not particularly sensitive to the exact form of the interaction \footnote{The term $ \sigma^{\text{em}}_x (b + b^{\dagger})$ contains an interaction between the dipole moment of the emitter and that of the qubit.
 Such interactions are to be generically expected, as especially emphasized in recent works on superradiant phase transitions, as well as gauge invariance in ultrastrong coupling cavity and circuit quantum electrodynamics \cite{jaako2016ultrastrong, de2018breakdown, de2018cavity, di2019resolution, settineri2019gauge}.
 We could write the term in question as $\alpha \sigma^{\text{em}}_x \sigma_x. $ Here, $\alpha = 2\epsilon g$.
 Because this dipole-dipole term leads only to changes in spin quantum number, and not changes in excitation number (see SI), and because the spins are not separated by $\omega$, these terms have little effect on the dynamics of the photon number probabilities that we consider.
 For example, we find that ignoring this term altogether leads to the same conclusions.
 Hence, for the purposes of the manuscript, we have taken a simple coupling that illustrates the physics best (emission of a ``b'' particle by an emitter).}.
 What we do assume however is that $\epsilon$ is small, so that the coupling of the external emitter to the DSC system is weak ($\epsilon \ll \omega$).
 Thus, the system in mind is a single resonator coupled to two qubits, one with weak coupling and one with deep strong coupling, as illustrated in Fig. 2a.